spacetelescope/slitlessutils/docs/simulation.rst

 .. math::
    U = \frac{\sqrt{(I+B+D) t+R^2}}{t}

-where :math:`I`, :math:`B` [#f1]_, and :math:`D` are the Poissonian noise terms that represent the flux (in :math:`e^-`/s) from the simulated science image, the specified background level, and the dark rate, respectively.
+where :math:`I`, :math:`B`,  and :math:`D` are the Poissonian noise terms that represent the flux (in :math:`e^-`/s) from the simulated science image, the specified background level, and the dark rate, respectively.
 The read noise (in :math:`e^-`) is specified as :math:`R`, and represents the lone Gaussian noise term.
 The specified exposure time (in s) is given by :math:`t`.
 Therefore, the simulated images will have an `ERR` extension will be populated with these values.

 The `SCI` extension